gabriel-lucas-sl/gabriel-lucas-sl/README.md

-# Gabriel Lucas ✨
+# Gabriel Lucas

-Future IOS Software Engineer
+✨ Future IOS Software Engineer ✨

-Java and Angular developer with four years of experience in the development area, familiarized with software engineering since high school - place where I had the chance to develop my first system for a police department.
+Java and Angular developer with four years of experience in the development area, familiarized with software engineering since high school, place where I had the chance to develop my first system for a police department.

 ### Tech and Soft Skills